EU Pay Transparency Directive: an international approach

 We are awaiting further details of measures to align with the Directive.

-The German Pay Transparency Act 2017 does not contain any specific sanctions – simply the obligation to take the "necessary measures" to eliminate remuneration-related discrimination.
+The German Pay Transparency Act 2017 does not contain any specific sanctions – simply the obligation for the employer to take the "necessary measures" to eliminate remuneration-related discrimination.
 It is likely that legislation implementing the Directive may add further options enabling the monitoring body to put pressure on employers to fulfil their information duties and reporting obligations.

 Are there any tools or guidance available to support employers?